jumbosushi/js_practice/Eloquent Js/ch3_notes.md

 ```

 ####Nested Scope
-It it totally fair to create new var inside a function
+It is totally fair to create new var inside a function

 ```
 var landscape = function() {